BUILD Violence Prevention & Intervention Curriculum

-The Minneapolis Health Department received a grant for 2013 through the Minnesota Juvenile Justice Advisory Committee to implement the BUILD ("Broader Urban Involvement and Leadership Development") curriculum.
-BUILD is a promising practice program model recommended by the Office of Juvenile Justice and Delinquency Prevention, and is being implemented in partnership with BUILD Chicago and various Minneapolis groups and organizations.
+The Minneapolis Health Department received a grant in 2013 through the Minnesota Juvenile Justice Advisory Committee to implement the BUILD ("Broader Urban Involvement and Leadership Development") curriculum.
+BUILD is a promising practice program model recommended by the Office of Juvenile Justice and Delinquency Prevention.
+The program is being implemented in partnership with BUILD Chicago and various Minneapolis groups and organizations.

 - 12-week intervention curriculum for high school at-"hope" youth that are already involved/affiliated or leaning toward getting involved/affiliated with gangs and violent behavior.

 Both curriculums provide positive youth development activities, community resource development, adult mentoring relationships, and intervention/rehabilitation with adjudicated youth.

 The curriculum is user friendly and encourages full participation by the youth and facilitator.
 The key outcomes of the programs are to create self-awareness, understand positive and negative influences of their neighborhood, build decision-making skills, develop positive relationships, build negotiating skills, understand emotions, and learn goal setting.
 The curriculum also discusses issues dealing with drug use/abuse.